raspberrypilearning/stamping-app/en/step_3.md

 --- /task ---

-*[App interface]: a set of features/menu so a user can input information and receive output from an app.
+*[app interface]: a set of features/menu so a user can input information and receive output from an app.

 --- save ---